The Simpsons: Road Rage (GameCube, PlayStation 2, Xbox)

 There's an E3 build for the original Xbox floating around with several differences.
 Also, there's debugging stuff in the GC version.

 The Simpsons: Road Rage is a clone of Crazy Taxi, but with Simpsons characters.
-A clone so blatant, Sega even stepped in and sued all parties involved in creating the game for infringing on their patent.
+It's so blatant, Sega even stepped in and sued all parties involved in creating the game for infringing on their patent.
 Way to go, Radical.

 - 1 Unused Graphics